Pennsylvania Longrifle Museum

 These and related exhibits are housed in special galleries at the historic Henry Homestead at Boulton.

-William Henry III (1794-1878) seems to have expanded an existing structure on this site when he began to build Boulton in 1812 and the family continued to use this enlarged home as a residence into the twentieth century.
+William Henry III (1794-1878) seems to have expanded an existing structure on this site to house the workmen to helped build Boulton in 1812 and he moved into the home, after his marriage, in 1817.
+The family continued to use this enlarged home as a residence into the twentieth century.
 James Henry (1809-1895) lived most of his long life here, while his son and partner in the gun business, Granville Henry (1834-1912), lived with his family across the street at what we now call the John Joseph Henry House.